Wall Tiling Cost

 We gather our data from real quotes given by UK tradespeople to UK homeowners on the MyJobQuote platform.

-• The average cost of installing wall tiles is around £585
+• The average cost of tiling a wall is around £585.

 In this article, you'll discover the following:

-• How to find and hire a tiler
+• How to find a tiler near you using MyJobQuote.

 Wall tile installation